ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 The `Chain` type also implements `Ord` for reorganizing chains.
 First chains are compared by their `partial_cummulative_work`.
-Ties are then broken by comparing `BlockHeaderHashes` of the tips of each chain.
+Ties are then broken by comparing `block::Hash`es of the tips of each chain.

+**Note**: Unlike `zcashd`, Zebra does not use block arrival times as a tie-breaker for the best tip.
+Since Zebra downloads blocks in parallel, download times are not guaranteed to be unique.
+Using the `block::Hash` provides a consistent tip order.
+(As a side-effect, the tip order is also consistent after a node restart, and between nodes.)
 ### `ChainSet` Type
 [chainset-type]: #chainset-type